-Important COVID-19 notes: All services are being delivered 100% via telehealth until further notice.
+Important COVID-19 notes: All services are being delivered 100% via telehealth.

 Built to support children, adults, and professional therapists, this clinical therapy practice focuses on allow participants to discover trust, confidence, and connections.
 While professional accolades provide the education and skills to guide healing and growth, levels of both empathy and passion further guide your progress.
 Together let’s address the past, heal the present, and create surety for the future.

 Dr. Stone is traditionally licensed in Colorado* and California*. (see below for insurance information)

 Additionally, the ASBPP program has enacted the PSYPact program allowing licensed psychologists to provide services in participating states.
 Therefore, Dr. Stone has an expanded reach via the ePassport PSYPact program for the following states: Alabama, Arkansas, Arizona, Commonwealth of the Northern Mariana Islands, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 This means she can provide services for clients who reside in the states listed utilizing a PSYPact ePassport approval**.
 For more information on this program please refer to this site: https://psypact.org/page/psypactmap

 No Surprise Act/ Good Faith Estimates

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.